-The Board has resolved to present Say on Pay proposals to stockholders on an annual basis, respecting the sentiment of our stockholders.
-The Company and the Compensation Committee will consider the voting results on this year's advisory Say on Pay proposal in future executive compensation planning activities.
+The Board has resolved to present Say on Pay proposals to stockholders on an annual basis, respecting the sentiment of our stockholders as expressed in 2017.
+The Company and the Compensation Committee will consider the results on this year's advisory Say on Pay proposal in future executive compensation planning activities.
 Over the past several years, stockholders have consistently strongly supported our executive compensation program.
+As such, no specific changes were made to the compensation program as a result of the 2017 Say of Pay vote.